 Sensolator is an application which enables you to monitor values of counters and sensors from stationary and moving units.
 Moreover, the application provides the possibility to get notifications on equipment operation failures, if received values differ from the ones indicated in values range.

-It is necessary to activate 'Notifications' billing service in order to receive e-mail or SMS warnings on changes in sensors' values.
+It is necessary to activate the Notifications billing service in order to receive e-mail or SMS warnings on changes in sensor values.

-It is necessary to activate 'Reports' billing service in order to work with reports.
+It is necessary to activate the Reports billing service in order to work with reports.

 There are three main elements in the application interface.
 To the left there is a list of available units and reports panel.
 Central part is occupied by a dashboard.
 Above the units list and dashboard, top panel is situated.
 See below for further information.

 On the first opening of the application the list of available units and reports panel are situated to the left.
 Each line of the list includes unit name, its icon, and the View properties button.
 The list can be collapsed/expanded using the corresponding button in its upper right corner.
 The Reports panel consists of three dropdown lists (for choosing report template, element, time interval), and the Execute button.
 The panel can be collapsed/expanded using the corresponding button in its upper right corner.

 Dashboard occupies most of the screen and is designed for personalized counters and sensors to be placed on it.

 Top panel is a block containing the following elements: